 We must review and agree our CTS scheme for our working age residents for each financial year and there is a process to follow when deciding our CTS Scheme.
 We must first consult with Norfolk County Council and the Police and Crime Commissioner for Norfolk as they are affected by our scheme.
-Cabinet must then decide on a set of draft rules for our working age CTS scheme which are then open for public consultation for six weeks.
+Cabinet must then decide on draft a set of rules for our working age CTS scheme which are then open for public consultation for six weeks.
 Once the consultation closes we must review the responses and full Council must agree a final CTS scheme by March 2024, taking into account any comments made as part of the consultation.
-Reports are taken to the Corporate Performance Panel and to Cabinet as appropriate as part of this process.